Review of ExacMe 14ft Trampoline with Enclosure, Basketball Hoop & Ladder – T series

 While not being the most refined among trampolines, ExacMe 14-ft trampoline sets out to impress with its 96 springs and a good enclosure at a bargain bin price.

 Rather uninspiring in design, the ExacMe trampoline won’t win any awards.
 But it’s not ugly by any means.
 It’s a standard-issue design with blue safety pads and a black enclosure.
 The design will suit those who don’t really mind and would rather appreciate the cost savings brought about by the lack of flair.
+But as with every trampoline out there, it’s not all about the looks.

 Enclosure & Frame